Royal Leicestershire Regiment: The Leicestershire Regiment

 A royal warrant dated 31 August 1782 bestowed county titles on all regiments of foot that did not already have a special designation "to cultivate a connection with the County which might at all times be useful towards recruiting".
 The regiment became the 17th (Leicestershire) Regiment of Foot.
 The regiment was withdrawn from New York at the end of the war to Nova Scotia in 1783 before returning to England in 1786.

 The regiment was increased to two battalions in 1799 and both battalions took part in the Anglo-Russian invasion of Holland, being present at the Battle of Bergen in September 1799 and the Battle of Alkmaar in October 1799, before the second was disbanded in 1802.
 In 1804 the regiment moved to India, and remained there until 1823.
 In 1825 the regiment was granted the badge of a "royal tiger" to recall their long service in the sub-continent.
 (Note: 24 June 1825: His Majesty has been pleased to approve of the 17th or Leicestershire Regiment of foot bearing on its colours and appointments the figure of the "Royal Tiger," with the word "Hindoostan" superscribed, as a lasting testimony of the exemplary conduct of the Corps during its period of service in India, in the year 1804 to 1823.)
 During this time, the regiment fought in the Gurkha War (1814–16) and the Third Maratha War (1817–18).
-The Regiment was posted to New South Wales from 1830 to 1836.
+The regiment was posted to New South Wales from 1830 to 1836.

 Australian frontier wars

-During the early years of the Moreton Bay penal colony, in the area of Australia now known as South East Queensland, the 17th Regiment was involved in two documented incidents of Aboriginal massacre.